Joshfairhead/Obsidian/Trancendental/Evergreen Seeds/The Essence of Complimentarity.md

 **Graded autonyms**
 Equal | Distinct

-Complementary autonyms are assumed that its terms can be transformed into symmetric threeness.
+Complementary autonyms are assumed to be convertable into symmetric threeness.
 This `fundemental triplication` takes only one form; a set of three terms that correspond to and describe either term within the symetrical dyads.

 **Symmetric scale shift example**
 Subjective | Objective